hbctraining/Training-modules/Tidyverse_ggplot2/lessons/intro_tidyverse.md

 Now that we have our results ready for plotting, we can use the [ggplot2](https://ggplot2.tidyverse.org) package to plot our results.

-The [ggplot2](https://ggplot2.tidyverse.org) package uses a syntax for plotting based on [The Grammar for Graphics](http://amzn.to/2ef1eWp), and the next lesson will dive into how to use the special graphics syntax to create our detailed custom plots.
+The [ggplot2](https://ggplot2.tidyverse.org) package uses a syntax for plotting based on [The Grammar for Graphics](http://amzn.to/2ef1eWp), and [this lesson](https://github.com/hbctraining/Training-modules/Tidyverse_ggplot2/lessons/ggplot2.html) will dive into how to use the special graphics syntax to create our detailed custom plots.

-If you would like to explore additional Tidyverse packages and functions, we have additional materials [available](https://hbctraining.github.io/Intro-to-R/lessons/08_intro_tidyverse.html).

 ### Additional resources